 Photo of Dr. Philip Radlanski Dr. Philip Radlanski

 Philip Radlanski is a Local Partner in the IP & Technology Practice Group.
-He advises clients ranging from early-stage start-ups to large corporations on privacy and cybersecurity issues.
-His work focuses on complex and innovative data-heavy projects, often with cross-border aspects.
-He also
+He advises clients ranging from early-stage start-ups to large corporations on matters relating to artificial intelligence (AI), data privacy, and cybersecurity.
+His work focuses on complex and innovative data-heavy AI

 Philip is known for his pragmatic approach, which he was able to further refine through several months of secondments to the legal departments of a leading German internet service provider and an internationally operating online marketplace for food delivery.
 A further one-year secondment to the Global Privacy & Data Security Group of an international law firm in New York shaped Philip’s understanding of the U.S. market and U.S. clients.